techidaily/site-facebook-video-recording/source/_posts/new-taking-your-tweets-public-on-facebook-for-2024.md

 </a>
 <img height="0" width="0" src="https://aligracehair.sjv.io/i/5597632/1902294/19272" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-1. Now you need to configure the ‘Select the privacy settings' to decide who is going to receive your Twitter updates on Facebook.
-When you post Tweets to Facebook, by default your friends will get to see them.
-2. Now, you need to tap ‘OK' and finish the process.
-The Tweets and Retweets will be posted to your Facebook with your Twitter username, though the replies for the Tweets won't be posted in Facebook.

 ## Part 3: Tools for managing your social media accounts